 Method 2: Baking Soda

-- Mix baking soda with water to create a thick paste.
-For harder rust, you can use hydrogen peroxide instead of water.
+- First, you make a paste by mixing baking soda with water.
+For harder rust, use hydrogen peroxide instead of water for superior cleaning ability.

-- Gently apply the paste to the rusty metal surface using a cleaning cloth.
+- Apply the mix gently to the rusty metal surface with a cleaning cloth.

-- Scrub the area with wire wool or an abrasive scrubber until the rust particles are removed.
+- Then, scrub the area with wire wool or an abrasive scrubber until the rust particles are removed.

 - Repeat the process if necessary.